 - Baseband Processor Chips and Chipsets (337-TA-543): Represented Intervenor Sprint Nextel Corp. in an investigation brought by Broadcom against QUALCOMM related to baseband processor chips used in wireless handsets before Judge Bullock.
 Lead counsel during the remedy phase, the Presidential Review Period, before IPR at Customs, and during the Enforcement Action.

 - Kyocera Wireless Corp. et al., v.
-International Trade Commission (Fed.
+Int'l Trade Comm'n, 545 F.3d 1340 (Fed.
 Cir.
-2008): Lead counsel for Sprint in an appeal of the limited exclusion order issued in the 543 Investigation.
+2008): Lead counsel for Sprint in landmark appeal of the limited exclusion order issued in the 543 Investigation.
 Obtained a stay of the LEO pending appeal and convinced the Federal Circuit that the statute governing the ITC, 19 U.S.C. § 1337, did not allow limited exclusion orders to reach beyond the parties actually named as respondents.

 - In the Matter of Certain Laminated Floor Panels (337-TA-545): Represented 6 of 32 respondents in a 337 action concerning alleged infringement of 3 patents on laminated floor covering.
 Lead trial counsel at two week hearing.